Theory of viscoelastic adhesion and friction: Formulation

 is the non-conservative contribution to the work of internal stresses related to the hysteretic behavior of the material.
 In fact, using Eq. (\ref{eq1}) and recalling that $\mathcal{G}_{\mathbf{v}}^{O}\left( \mathbf{x}\right) =\frac{1}{2}\left[ \mathcal{G}_{\mathbf{v}}\left( \mathbf{x}\right) -\mathcal{G}_{\mathbf{v}}\left( -\mathbf{x}\right) \right] $, we write $\delta L_{P}=-\int d^{2}xd^{2}x_{1}\mathcal{G}_{\mathbf{v}}^{O}\left( \mathbf{x-x}_{1}\right) \sigma_{+}\left( \mathbf{x}\right) \sigma _{-}\left( \mathbf{x}_{1}\right) $, thus showing that this contribution is associated with the antisymmetric component of the Green function.
 It follows that in the case of purely elastic materials, i.e. for symmetric Green's functions, $\delta L_{P}=0$.

 Recalling the definition of the energy release rate $G=\delta U/\delta A$ we rewrite (\ref{closure equation 2}) in the form

 where we set $G_{0}=\Delta\gamma$.
+Note that standard theories of viscoelastic crack propagation \cite{Persson2005, Carbone2005,Carbone2005epje} usually assume a wide non linear process zone at the crack tip leading to values of $G_{0}$ greater than $\Delta\gamma$.
+The present theory do not include such non linear processess as cavitation and bond breaking.
+However, at least for adhesive cracks, where the tensile stress is not so high as to generate cavitation or other ruptures, the effect of crack process zone may not be important unless the rubber compound is very weakly crosslinked.

 Interestingly, Eq. (\ref{energy_equil}) shows that the effect of the viscoelasticity can be either to increase or decrease the energy release rate, depending on the sign of the $\delta L_{P}$.
 This leads, therefore, to a different behavior at the leading and trailing edges of the contact.

-We also observe that in the case of adhesiveless contact, i.e. $\Delta \gamma=0$, the stress intensity factor at the edge of the contact vanishes so that the displacement field does not present any discontinuous jump as the contact area changes of the infinitesimally quantity $\delta A$, leading to $\delta L=\delta U=\delta L_{P}=0$.
+We also observe that in the case of adhesiveless contact, i.e. $\Delta\gamma=0$, the stress intensity factor at the edge of the contact vanishes so that the displacement field does not present any discontinuous jump as the contact area changes of the infinitesimally quantity $\delta A$, leading to $\delta L=\delta U=\delta L_{P}=0$.
 Thus, for adhesiveless steady-state viscoelastic contacts (under displacement controlled conditions), the equilibrium solution can be found by simply enforcing $\delta U/\delta A=0$, as in the purely elastic case.